top of page

 Make AAC Accessible

-Keep all AAC systems. low-tech and high-tech, out, visible, and ready to use throughout the day.
-When boards and devices are always within reach, it’s easier to model language in real moments.
+Keep all AAC systems visible, and ready to use throughout the day.

 The more children see AAC being used, the more likely they are to use it themselves.